By President Harry J. Elam, Jr. Marc Campos

 Initiating the Climate Resiliency and Equity Task Force.
 The primary goal of the Occidental College Climate Resiliency and Equity (OCCRE) Task Force, which consists of student, staff, faculty, alumni, and trustees, is to develop an overall plan for the College’s climate justice strategy, such as carbon reduction, water resources management, extreme heat resiliency, and environmental justice.
 The work of OCCRE will help guide our efforts to reach zero emissions by 2050.

 Assessment and data-driven decision-making.
-In July, Oxy was reaccredited by the WASC Senior College and University Commission (WSCUC) for another 10 years—the maximum period possible.
+In July, Oxy reaffirmed its accreditation by the WASC Senior College and University Commission (WSCUC) for another 8 years.
 The WSCUC report as well as the self-study the College performed as part of that process identified the need to further develop a culture of assessment for all programs at Occidental: academic, co-curricular, and administrative.
 Our faculty and staff have done some excellent work in this area.
 Still, we need to expand and take a more comprehensive evaluative approach to the College as a whole.
 In this way we will become more institutionally effective with a set of collective matrices and objectives and a common strategy for evaluating whether we are achieving those goals.

 As you can see, much exciting work lies ahead.
 We want to involve the Oxy community as a whole in this process as that is the only way, ultimately, for us to be successful.